 It is definitely possible that different doctors may have different opinions about a worker’s ability to do tasks safely and without getting reinjured.
 You do have the right to question or disagree with a report written by your treating doctor.
 To dispute the doctor’s report about your ability to work or the work restrictions that you need to do a task:

 If your employer assigns or offers you work that does not meet the work restrictions that were required by your treating doctor, you do not have to accept the offer.
 Always keep in mind that it is illegal for an employer to discriminate against you because you requested workers’ compensation benefits or because you have a disability.
 Also remember, though, that your employer is not always required to offer you a job and they are definitely not required to offer a job that you necessarily like.

 We are available by phone twenty-four hours a day to help you however you need us.
 Decisions to return to work or whether to accept a job offer are very import and it is critical that you know the ramifications of your decisions.
 All initial case consultations and evaluations are free.
 If you do decide to bring us on as your lawyers, you will not incur any legal fees or costs for our time and assistance unless we win the case.
-We are ready and available to meet at our office, your home or hospital room Monday – Friday 8:30am to 5:30pm.
+We are ready and available to meet at our office, your home or hospital room Monday – Friday 8:30 am to 5:30 pm.
 If you prefer evenings or weekends, we are also available then by appointment.
-We are well known throughout California, Orange County, Riverside, Long Beach, San Bernardino, Los Angeles, San Diego, Fresno, Sacramento, San Jose, San Luis Obispo, Central California, and the San Francisco Oakland Bay Area as hard working and ethical workers’ compensation attorneys.
+We are well known throughout California, Orange County, Riverside, Long Beach, San Bernardino, Los Angeles, San Diego, Fresno, Sacramento, San Jose, San Luis Obispo, Central California, and the San Francisco Oakland Bay Area as hard-working and ethical workers’ compensation attorneys.
 Contact us online or call our office today at (714) 783-2205 for a free consultation of your case.